-As the disease progresses, the symptoms become more severe and potentially dangerous.
+As the disease progresses, the symptoms become more severe and can cause some potentially dangerous complications.

-If your blood glucose levels have been high for a long time, the symptoms can include:
+If your blood glucose levels have been high for a long time, the complications can include:

 Insulin is a naturally occurring hormone.
 Your pancreas produces it and releases it when you eat.
 Insulin helps transport glucose from your bloodstream to cells throughout your body, where it’s used for energy.

 If you have type 2 diabetes, your body becomes resistant to insulin.
 Your body is no longer using the hormone efficiently.
 This forces your pancreas to work harder to make more insulin.

 Over time, this can damage cells in your pancreas.
 Eventually, your pancreas may not be able to produce any insulin.

 If you don’t produce enough insulin or if your body doesn’t use it efficiently, glucose builds up in your bloodstream.
 This leaves your body’s cells starved for energy.
 Doctors don’t know exactly what triggers this series of events.
 It may have to do with cell dysfunction in the pancreas or with cell signaling and regulation.

 While lifestyle choices are typically what trigger type 2 diabetes, you may be